-1 Statistics for applications cf. below.
-Statistics for second and further instances are only available for the period of January to November 2013, so it is not possible to add up these numbers without distortions.
+Statistics for applications cf. below.
+Statistics for second and further instances for 2014 have not been published at the time of finalising this report.

-2 Total of "asylum" according to the German constitution and "refugee status" according to the 1951 Convention (people granted "asylum" are almost always granted refugee status in addition).
+Total of "asylum" according to the German constitution and "refugee status" according to the 1951 Convention (people granted "asylum" are almost always granted refugee status in addition).